rubix-cube/cs207project/cs207rbtree/README.md

 ## cs207rbtree module

 This is the cs207rbtree pip installable module.

+* Install: `$ python setup.py install`
+* Test: `$ python setup.py test`

-You can download the zip file [here](https://pypi.python.org/pypi?%3Aaction=pkg_edit&name=cs207rbtree).
-Or you can simply run `pip install cs207rbtree` and write `import cs207rbtree` in your script.
+There's also a PyPI version that you can download [here](https://pypi.python.org/pypi?%3Aaction=pkg_edit&name=cs207rbtree).
+Or you can simply run `pip install cs207rbtree` and import in your script.

 The module provides interfaces to a *DogBed DataBase*, which is a very simple key-value database working like a dictionary.
 The underlying data structure is an immutable red-black tree.
 It persists data by writing to disk.